Proposed Readings

 https://share.google/xKFkzDYhURdmPL4Ot

-Elevator Pitch: This book shows how complex, adaptive order can arise from simple interactions without any central authority—offering a scientific backbone for understanding why decentralized systems work.
+Elevator Pitch: This book shows how complex, adaptive order can arise from simple interactions without any central authority.
+It offers a scientific backbone for understanding why decentralized systems work.

 Disaster Nationalism by Richard Seymour